Rebuilding Trust After Betrayal - When to Repair and When to Walk Away

 2. Ensuring Transparency

 After betrayal, the betrayed partner carries the fear of "Will I be betrayed again?"
 The betrayer must voluntarily provide transparency: sharing phone passwords, reporting their whereabouts, answering questions honestly.
 The words "Just trust me" are not enough; trust must be demonstrated through actions.
+Providing transparency is not "surveillance" but "rebuilding a sense of safety."
+The willingness to proactively disclose information until the betrayed partner feels secure is what's being tested.
 (You can deepen your understanding from books on trust recovery)

 3. Respecting the Betrayed Partner's Emotions